vbarbarosh/workflows/plural/README.md

-# Handle pluralization of words or phrases based on a given number `n`
+# Handle pluralization of words or phrases

 Display count-dependent text with proper grammatical number agreement in English language.